 The Australian Ballet School is recognised by the Prix de Lausanne as one of the international training institutions where finalists may take up their scholarship.

-Over the past few years, Lisa Pavane has co-adjudicated the Robert and Elizabeth Albert Junior Classical Ballet Scholarship; an ongoing collaboration with the Sydney Eisteddfod.
+Each year Lisa Pavane or a Senior Artistic staff member will co-adjudicated the Robert and Elizabeth Albert Junior Classical Ballet Scholarship; an ongoing collaboration with the Sydney Eisteddfod.
 As part of this prestigious section, each year The Australian Ballet School, at its discretion, may offer scholarships to promising students, for entry into either the Full-Time or the Interstate Training Programme.
 Lisa talks here about her involvement with the Sydney Eisteddfod: https://sydneyeisteddfod.com.au/articles/inspired-teachings-by-lisa-pavane

 The Australian Ballet School offers exchange opportunities for selected students with Canada's National Ballet School.